 Man, we give good press conferences in Philly.

-How fitting, then, that it was Halloween morning when a large group gathered inside City Hall on Monday to call for action on Philly's lead paint crisis.
+How fitting, then, that it was Halloween morning when a large group gathered inside City Hall to call for action on Philly's lead-paint crisis.
 The gathering had it all: a respectable crowd, long faces, outrage, just the right amount of press to capture their call to action, belated as it was.

-Forgive me if you think I'm coming down a little hard on our public officials, if my less than charitable observations ruin the visual they were going for, if I've got exactly nothing for public officials who want credit for a decrease in lead poisoning since 2006.
+Forgive me if you think I'm coming down a little hard on our public officials, if my less than charitable observations ruin the visual they were going for, if I have exactly nothing for public officials who want credit for a decrease in lead poisoning since 2006.

 But you know what?
 Poor kids getting screwed over makes me angry, especially when it's hardly a new problem.

-In case you missed it, the zip codes with the highest lead levels are also poorer and have older housing and overwhelmingly African American.
+In case you missed it, the zip codes with the highest lead levels are also poorer, have older housing and are overwhelmingly African American.

 If our elected leaders are standing around a City Hall microphone and talking about a problem they all readily admit they know about and have been "working" on, it can only mean one thing:

 We failed our kids.
 Again.

 My God, how much worse do things have to get for children in Philadelphia before we stop saying we're all about the children and start actually being about the children?

 Welcome to life as a kid in Philadelphia, where a new study by Public Citizens for Children and Youth released Monday revealed that life for many is even worse than it was during the depths of the recession.